Jason Heyward: 2012

-To remedy the decline in performance from the season before, Heyward took extra steps in his preseason preparation.
+In an effort to improve his performance, Heyward took extra steps in his preseason preparation.
 He streamlined his swing to mitigate bad habits incorporated after the shoulder injury.
 He modified his diet to include more fruits, chicken, and fish.
 Further, he participated in physical therapy to strengthen the shoulder and worked for a leaner weight, dropping from 256 lb to 235 lb.
 He started the 2012 season slowly.
-However, his bases loaded double on May 13 off Lance Lynn proved the game-winning run as the Braves triumphed over the Cardinals, 7–4.
+However, his bases-loaded double on May 13 off Lance Lynn drove in the game-winning run as the Braves triumphed over the Cardinals, 7–4.